madhusudhan-analytics/Amazon-Marketplace-Performance-SQL-Driven-Business-Analysis/README.md

 **Finding:**
 Overall payment success rate is 84.61%, with 2.26% failed payments and 13.13% refunded.
 Payment failure rate holds steady around 2-4% across all sellers with meaningful volume, even the highest sellers (Shark at 3.75%, Hamilton Beach at 3.72%) are barely above the marketplace average.
 No evidence of failures concentrating around specific sellers; this looks like normal transactional noise rather than a seller-specific issue.

+**Suggestion:**
+No immediate action needed on payment failures given the consistent, low baseline rate, but continue monitoring in case any single seller's rate begins to diverge meaningfully from the marketplace average.

 #### Q15: What is the delivery success rate by shipping provider, and is one provider underperforming?

 **Query:**